 The problem is, that with how small crawl spaces are it is incredibly hard to actually clean them out regularly, so maintenance is quite a hassle.
 And yet maintenance is required in order to ensure that it does not negatively impact your home!

-So, essentially, a crawl space isn’t inherently bad, but it can lead to a vast amount of problems that compromise the comfort and quality of the home above it.
+So, essentially, a crawl space isn’t inherently bad, but it can lead to a vast amount of problems that compromise the comfort and quality of the home above it if you are not careful and maintain it.